lxi12/Fashion-MNIST/README.md

 Keras into a training set (60,000 images) and a testing set (10,000 images).

-Training different Neural Networks on this dataset. try different learning rates, optimisers, batch sizes and architectures
+Training different Neural Networks on this dataset to do a multiclass classification task.
+See how different learning rates, optimisers, batch sizes and architectures affect the performance.

 # Results
  The effect of different Architectures